March 6, 2015

 Eastie company wins contract to install high-powered sirens at Republican Presidential Compound in Baghdad

-The East Boston Times-Free Press writes about ATI's contribution to overseas troops' safety.
+The Boston Times-Free Press writes about ATI's contribution to overseas troops' safety.
 ATI is providing the U.S. Army with nine remote access mobile voice high-powered sirens for intelligible voice notification and emergency warning.